Biopsies, Breast Cancer, and Me – Part 2

 You have to understand that only members of my immediate family have my cell number, and they usually text.
 So my first instinct was to ignore the ringing because I do get occasional calls from people trying to sell me something or wrong numbers.

 Then it hit me that I'd given my number to the Breast Health Clinic so— Wait!
-The doctor who ordered my biopsy was supposed to call me this morning!
+The doctor who had ordered my biopsy was supposed to call me this morning with the results!

-Honest, I'd been so busy that morning having breakfast at our B & B, packing up to leave, and doing some tourist things at St. Anthony, that I'd not thought once about the impending call!
+Honest, I'd been so busy that morning packing up to leave and having breakfast at our B & B, then doing some touristy things at St. Anthony, that I'd not once thought about the impending call!

 I answered on the third ring.

 Yes, it was my doctor, calling as he'd promised he would.
 He asked how we liked Newfoundland thus far.

 I told him we'd been to L'Anse aux Meadows to see the place where the Norse had first come to Canada, had just visited the Grenfell House Museum in St. Anthony, and were now about to make our way slowly down the west coast to Rocky Harbour.